-The Museums Association of Namibia is a Non-Governmental Organisation representing museums and heritage institutions throughout Namibia.
-It receives an annual grant from the Namibian Government and has been tasked “... to facilitate the establishment of heritage institutions at the regional and local level and to support such institutions by providing guidance, assistance and expertise where necessary and possible”.
+Launched in 1990, MAN is a Non-Governmental, community development focussed organisation representing museums and heritage, institutions and practitioners throughout Namibia.
+MAN is an organization of museums, institutions, and people in Namibia, which aims to promote museology and all matters pertaining thereto.
+Since 2002, MAN has been officially recognized by the Namibian Government as the voice of Namibian museums and receives an annual grant-in-aid from the Ministry of Education, Arts and Culture “... to facilitate the establishment of heritage institutions at the regional and local level and to support such institutions by providing guidance, assistance and expertise where necessary and possible”.

 What does the Museums Association of Namibia do?

-- The Museums Association of Namibia supports and encourages the establishment and development of museums throughout Namibia.
+- Supporting and encouraging the establishment and development of museums throughout Namibia.

-- The Museums Association of Namibia provides training to museum workers and encourages young people to consider a career in the heritage sector through an internship scheme.
+- Providing training to museum workers and encouraging young people to consider a career in the heritage sector through an internship scheme.

-- The Museums Association of Namibia is proactive to develop a heritage network in Namibia to encourage greater cooperation and communication between stakeholders in the heritage sector.
+- Developing and maintaining a heritage network in Namibia to encourage greater cooperation and communication between stakeholders in the heritage sector.

-- The Museums Association of Namibia is involved in seeking the repatriation of cultural property held in museums overseas and seeks to prevent the illegal trade in cultural artefacts from Namibia.
+- Seeking the repatriation of cultural property of Namibian origin held in museums outside Namibia and seeking to prevent the illegal trade in cultural artefacts from Namibia.